Advance-Technologies-Foundation/microservice-test-runner-cli/README.md

 Example:
 + ```npm i -g test-run-cli```
 + ```test-run-cli run [unit | ingeration | api | components | system]```
-this command deploy if need app containers (with docker composer) to local machine and run specific tests.
+This command deploy, need application containers (with docker compose) to local docker machine and run specific tests.
 You don’t need k8s or another tools.
 Need only app repo, docker, docker-compose (in windows pc included in the default) and test-run-cli in local machine.